 - One of Five difficulty rating

-As we did before when we hiked the James River, we decided to add additional miles by walking up the canal to Brown’s Island then crossing into and around Belle Isle.
-This made our hike a total of five-point-four miles.
+As we did before when we hiked the James River, we decided to add additional miles by walking up a portion of the Riverfront Canal to Brown’s Island then crossing onto Belle Isle.
+This added five-point-four miles.

 Starting around the same place as before, we walked parallel to the canal and under the train tracks.